 - In the European Commission’s list of the so-called “Projects of Common Interest”, there are 32 gas projects that have been deemed eligible for funding by the EU.

 - The Commission repeatedly overestimated the gas demands in the past ten years, according to the European court of Auditors.

 The answers we found are a mix of massive lobby influence, geopolitical competition and economical dependencies throughout Europe.
-On this page, you will find links to original reports, interviews and explainers about our gas investigation.
+Learn more about our investigation by accessing our original content, including articles and interviews.
 Scroll to the bottom of the page to read articles published with media partners across Europe in a number of languages.

 What is the gas trap?
 A video explainer

 Learn more about gas traps, powerful lobbies and “greenwashing in Hydrogen” by reading the original articles and interviews published on our website: